What you need to know

-Employment of curators is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
+Employment of curators is projected to grow 13 percent from 2019 to 2029, much faster than the average for all occupations.

 Continued public interest in museums and other cultural centers should lead to increased demand for curators and for the collections they manage.

 Curators typically need a master’s degree in art history, history, archaeology, or museum studies.
 Students with internship experience may have an advantage in the competitive job market.

 In small museums, curator positions may be available to applicants with a bachelor’s degree.
 Because curators have administrative and managerial responsibilities, courses in business administration, public relations, marketing, and fundraising are recommended.